love, passion, fondness, desire

 UCOR 102C, Imaginative Literature & Critical Writing, Prof. Erin Johns Speese (optional)

 Amor is partnering with The Victims' Center and its director, Molly Burke.
-Service learning will take place in both Classical Mythology and Global and Cultural Perspectives, which will include student-led presentations and discussion of the documentary Life After.
+Community-engaged learning will take place in both Classical Mythology and Global and Cultural Perspectives, which will include student-led presentations and discussion of the documentary Life After.